Grim-/Outward.Mount/docs/index.md

 ## FAQ

-- Why no horse? - These are all freely available assets made available by generous 3D Artists that I have used to create the available mounts, simply put I could not find a free Horse model that is fully rigged with the minimum required animations.
+- Why no horse?

+These are all freely available assets made available by generous 3D Artists that I have used to create the available mounts, simply put I could not find a free Horse model that is fully rigged with the minimum required animations.

-- __Why dont you use the in-game Animals?__ - It does now!
+- __Why dont you use the in-game Animals?__ - It does now (14!)!

 Exporting all the required Assets from the game files is actually massively time consuming and requires often the armature and rigging, weighting to be redone.
 I am looking into another method of obtaining the resources I need to make this happen eventually.